-The course "History of Social and Political Relations of Foreign Countries" discloses the peculiarities of the system of social and political relations in foreign countries in XX-XXI centuries.
+The course "Modern history of the countries of Europe and America" discloses the peculiarities of the system of social and political relations in foreign countries in XX-XXI centuries.
 The course studies evolution stages and national identity of domestic relations of states, gives some idea of factors and causes of different historic events as well as of their consequences.